dhanar98/dhanar98/cm8unc3xi000608jv26bad0h7.md

 * **Bring in Your Controllers** - Place them inside `app/Http/Controllers/`, and don’t forget to update namespaces to `App\Http\Controllers;`

 * **Routes Come Next** – Laravel 5.1 had a single `routes.php` file, but Laravel 12 has `routes/web.php` and `routes/api.php`.
 Split them accordingly.
-Also, initially, comment all your routes other than welcome page route endpoint
+Also, initially, comment all your routes other than the welcome page route endpoint

 * **Migrate Your Views** – Drop your Blade templates into `resources/views/`, but watch out for deprecated Blade syntax changes!

 * **Config & Middleware** – Copy over necessary config files from `config/` and move your middleware into `app/Http/Middleware/`

-**Composer & Migrations** – Run `composer install`, `php artisan migrate`, and clear cache (`php artisan cache:clear`) to make sure everything is running smoothly. 🎯
+**Composer & Migrations** – Run `composer install`, `php artisan migrate`, and clear cache (`php artisan cache:clear`) to make sure everything is running smoothly.

 Now, refresh your browser… and BAM! **Your Laravel 12 app is alive without a single “Whoops” error!**

-Now the welcome page only shows need to fix the issues one by one based on version upgrade changes in version 12 every classes.
+Now, the welcome page only shows the need to fix the issues one by one based on version upgrade changes in version 12 of every class.

 ### Change the key in .env in Laravel for Cache Config

-In the upgrade process, the first change we are updating the key name for the default cache configuration
+In the upgrade process, the first change is that we are updating the key name for the default cache configuration

 ```yaml
 # laravel 5.1